DeltaPrepared

 Drop, Cover and Hold vs. the "Triangle of Life"?

-Click here to read why the Delta School District, as well as many other organizations, subscribe to the "Drop, Cover and Hold" philosophy during an earthquake as opposed to the "Triangle of Life" as has been circulating over the e-mail wire for the past number of years.
+Read why the Delta School District, as well as many other organizations, subscribe to the “Drop, Cover and Hold” philosophy during an earthquake as opposed to the “Triangle of Life” as has been circulating over the e-mail wire for the past number of years: